sreeshmaheshwar/competitive-programming/README.md

-# Competitive Programming Implementations
+# Competitive Programming

-An assortment of algorithms and data structures used in competitive programming (and example problems using them).
+An assortment of algorithms and data structures used in competitive programming (and example problems using them), as well as some fully solved contest problem sets.

-A subsection of my contest library of implementations, and, as such, mainly for my personal use.
+## Disclaimer

+The implementations in this repository are designed for my personal use, as they are a subsection of my pre-written contest library code.